DePaul University: Athletics

 DePaul competes in NCAA Division I and is a member of the Big East Conference.
 The school's athletic team's sports nickname is the Blue Demons.

-DePaul's mascot is DIBS which stands for Demon In a Blue Suit.
-DIBS is present at every Blue Demons basketball game and makes frequent appearances at DePaul's Lincoln Park Campus and charity appearances around the Chicago metropolitan area.
+DePaul's mascot is "DIBS," an acronym for Demon In a Blue Suit.
+DIBS is present at every Blue Demons basketball game and makes frequent appearances at DePaul's Lincoln Park Campus and charity appearances throughout the Chicago metropolitan area.

-The school's men's basketball program gained prominence under Ray Meyer, who led the team to the NCAA Division I basketball Final Four in the 1978–1979 season.
-DePaul also made it to the Final Four in 1943.
+The school's men's basketball program gained prominence under coach Ray Meyer, who led the team to the NCAA Division I basketball Final Four in the 1978–1979 season, having also made it in 1943.
 The school's only national championship came in 1945 after winning the National Invitation Tournament (NIT).
 DePaul has been to the NCAA tournament 22 times (two Final Four appearances) and the NIT tournament 16 times.
 The team played at the Allstate Arena from 1980 until 2017.
 Beginning in the 2017–2018 season, the team has played at Wintrust Arena.

-In 2017 the DePaul Men's Track and Field team won the university's first male sports Big East championships, in the sport of Indoor and Outdoor track and field.

-Greek life

-Nearly 1100 members, 26 chapters total, and 11 philanthropy-based groups make up the community.
-There are 10 male fraternities, 16 female sororities, and 1 co-educational organization not part of traditional Greek Life, (Alpha Phi Omega national service fraternity).
-The largest fraternity on campus, Phi Kappa Psi, has 75 members and the largest sorority, Alpha Omicron Pi, has 110 members.
-11 organizations are identified as being culturally-based: 6 organizations are Latino interest based, 4 organizations are Historically Black Greek Letter Organizations, and 2 are Asian interest based.

-8% of full-time enrolled DePaul undergrads are in a fraternity or sorority.

-There are no traditional fraternity or sorority houses at DePaul.
+The men's team has never won a conference championship since joining the Big East in 2005.